Warpdrive-console/Gamepad-Plus/README.md

 # Docs
 # Focus Gamepad

+The Focus Gamepad block is local *Per Sprite* and *Per Clone.* You must focus a gamepad(s) before calling any input code in every sprite you have input code in.

 <img width="491" height="96" alt="focus" src="https://github.com/user-attachments/assets/8155c540-8a0e-4771-8c22-fe4436d2aa71" />

 This block allows you to choose which connected gamepad listens for your input code.
-It also accepts both public *and* private variables as well.
+It also accepts both public *and* private variables in the input.
 This allows for multiple gamepads to use the same input code.

 There's several ways to allow multiple gamepads to use the same input code, but I suggest having a "Controls" Sprite create a clone for every connected gamepad, then assign each clone with a private variable matching a corresponding gamepad.

 <img width="687" height="577" alt="gamead setupi" src="https://github.com/user-attachments/assets/d3526c72-e6db-4c40-98ae-2d7534473e7e" />